What’s the only part of the job search people hate more than networking?

 This is why I teach my clients the template for writing dynamite cover letters in 30 minutes.

 The secret to this template is that just like any interview question, the question you’re really responding to when writing a cover letter is “Why should I hire you?”

 Your prospective employer doesn’t want your life story or a narrative recap of your resume.
 They want the top 2-3 reasons (max!), with supporting evidence, that you’re the best fit for the role.
 So why not just give it to them straight?

 Click here to request our plug-and-play template and 30-minute cover letter guide that will have you cranking out dynamite cover letters like nobody's business in no time.

 One of my favorite Tim Ferriss quotes is “Even if this fails, what other benefits can I derive from it?”
 The magic of this template is that it also prepares you for the interview.

-What you have in your letter is a stellar response to the always-asked question “Why are you interested in this position?”
-By going through this process, you can now state clearly and succinctly the 2-3 reasons why you are the perfect fit for this role.
+After following our step-by-step guide, what you'll have in your letter is a stellar response to the always-asked question “Why are you interested in this position?”
+You'll be able to state clearly and succinctly why you are the perfect fit for this role.

-Even if you’re interviewing for a similar role at a different company, you’ve already done the hard work of asking yourself what positions you to succeed in this role and this industry.
+Even if you’re interviewing for a similar role at a different company, you’ll have already done the hard work of asking yourself what positions you to succeed in this role and this industry.
 The content becomes your persuasive professional narrative that you’ll use over and over again.

 Before closing, I should mention that I have seen seriously strong cover letters that get creative by including pictures or pledges or unique personal touches.
 This is particularly effective when crafting outreach emails to prospective employers you’re dying to work for, but it also requires more finesse, time, and risk.